rincewind-spec/NeoSummarizer/README.md

 # NeoSummarizer
 Backend scoring algorithm.
-How does one enter multi-line strings?
+# NOTE: 0-99 is the percentage of the original text.